-Students are initially registered for ENGL 101 and have the option of completing a writing placement assessment to be considered for placement into ENGL 102.
-These essays will be read and evaluated anonymously by members of the Writing Program.
+Students are initially registered for ENGL 101 and must complete a writing placement assessment prior to their first semester at Guilford to determine correct placement into ENGL 101 or ENGL 102.
+These essays will be read and evaluated anonymously by Writing Program faculty.
 If a student’s writing sample demonstrates to two or more readers that the student is ready for the challenges of ENGL 102, the schedule change will be made the week before classes begin.
 The ENGL 102 section will most likely meet at the same time as the original ENGL 101 section.

 Students with appropriate AP or IB-English exam scores—as well as transfer students with ENGL 101 and 102 credits—may place directly into HP.

-If you completed the AP exams in English Language/Comp and/or English Lit/Comp, and received a score of 4 or 5, you do not need to take either English 101 or English 102.
+If you completed an AP exam in English Language/Comp and/or English Lit/Comp, and received a score of 4 or 5, you do not need to take either English 101 or English 102.
 You may still elect to take English 102, in which case you need to notify your advisor.

-If you completed the IB Higher Level Exams for English, English A1, English A2, English B, or College Reading and Writing, and received a score of 4, 5, 6 or 7, you do not need to take either English 101 or English 102.
+If you completed the IB Higher Level Exam for English, English A1, English A2, English B or College Reading and Writing, and received a score of 4, 5, 6 or 7, you do not need to take either English 101 or English 102.
 You may still elect to take English 102, in which case you need to notify your advisor.

-If you do not yet know the results of either your AP or IB tests yet, or if you have not had the scores sent to Guilford College, you must register for English 101 and decide if you want to complete the writing placement assignment for consideration in English 102.
+If you do not yet know the results of either your AP or IB tests yet, or if you have not had the scores sent to Guilford College, you must register for English 101 and complete the writing placement assignment.

 All writing courses at Guilford College adhere to the following course outcomes: